techgnosis/tanzu-gitops/README.md

 ## TODO
+* Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
-* How do you provide a username and password to `pks get-credentials` for use with Concourse?
+* How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
+* Switch the CD steps from Concourse+kapp to Flagger or Argo for Canary and Blue/Green
 * Lots of hardcoded references to `harbor.lab.home` need to be removed
 * Combine adoptopenjdk image and concourse-helper image
 * vSphere Storage manifest has a hardcoded reference to one of my datastores
-* Use kapp-controller instead of helm-operator
-* Switch from nginx to either Contour or a mesh
+* Switch from nginx to either Contour (Argo does not support Contour) or a mesh
-* Switch to ytt instead of sd
-* Create more specific Concourse resources for spring-petclinic and mysql, instead of the whole tanzu-gitops repo
+    * Contour only has one Helm chart (from Bitnami) and I can't get `hostNetwork: true` to work to save my life
+* Can we get a Slack token to use with Flagger?
+* Can I build helper and adoptopenjdk without Docker? buildah maybe?